-As we set our clocks forward and gear up for spring, it’s time to start thinking about how we can spruce up elements of our business.
+As we set our clocks forward and gear up for the coming months, it’s time to start thinking about how we can spruce up elements of our business.
 This new season is a time of regeneration and growth, and your ecommerce business should be no different.
 No matter what stage your business is in, there is always room for improvement.
 One aspect of your business that can easily grow stale is your ecommerce marketing strategy.
 Not all of us that open up our own online shops are seasoned marketers.
 We’re entrepreneurs, and we know how to take a seedling of a business idea and turn it into a thriving company – but are we creative writers, designers and marketers?
 Not always.
 And yet, we need to constantly evolve our marketing strategy to stay relevant and competitive.
-Here are 3 ways to clean up your ecommerce marketing this spring without breaking the bank or over exerting your creative muscle.
+Here are 3 ways to clean up your ecommerce marketing without breaking the bank or over exerting your creative muscle.

 1. Develop a consistent brand voice.